25prabhu10/notes/docs/Languages/C-Sharp/Entity_Framework_Core.md

    - Inside this directory a new files are created:
      - `XXXXX_[name of migration].cs-`: The main migrations file.
 It contains the operations necessary to apply the migration (in `Up`) and to revert it (in `Down`).

      - `XXXXX_[name of migration].Designer.cs`: The migrations metadata file.
-Contains information used by EF.
+Contains information used by EF

      - `AppDbContextModelSnapshot.cs`: A snapshot of your current model.
-Used to determine what changed when adding the next migration.
+Used to determine what changed when adding the next migration

-2. Update the database to the last migration or to a specified migration.
+2. Update the database to the last migration or to a specified migration

    ```bash
    # using `dotnet` CLI